 - Choose an integrates language arts program like Learning Language Arts Through Literature.

-Homeschool Language Arts Courses at Lamp Post Homeschool
+Homeschool Language Arts Subjects at Lamp Post Homeschool

 There are three ways to go here, but first, let’s talk about what subjects are covered in language arts and when.

 - If your secondary level student still needs additional handwriting or spelling instruction, continue until it is mastered.
 We have handwriting courses for older students.
 It isn’t necessary to repeat every year once your student masters it.
 The homeschool advantage is having on the spot observation and feedback about the student’s handwriting.

 Pick and choose your language arts by subject.

 Now that you know what courses are necessary for a complete language arts program, you may decide to pick and choose each subject to match the needs or learning style of each child.
 It takes a little more time to figure out everything, but it will also target where your child needs to be in each area.
 Typically, experienced homeschoolers are the ones who pick and choose.